SILVERY GIBBON

 Communication

-Like all primates, gibbons use vocalizations as well as visual and tactile gestures and facial expressions to communicate with one another.
-They embrace each other with their arms or legs, and sometimes grab the hand or foot of another with one hand for up to a minute or two.
-They push, pull, slap, or kick one another, or even use gentle bites, to make a point.
-They nudge and poke any body part of another individual with a finger or fist to displace her.
-They also touch each other gently or present a body part to initiate grooming.
-Shaking of the head, grins, or open mouth with palate and canines fully exposed expresses frustration or threats.
-Lip smacking is an expression of friendliness.
+Like all primates, silvery gibbons also use visual and tactile gestures and facial expressions to communicate with one another.
+They hug each other with their arms or legs and sometimes grab the hand or foot of another with one hand for up to a minute or two.
+To get a point across, they push, pull, slap, kick one another, or even use gentle bites.
+They nudge and poke at another individual with a finger or fist to get the recipient to move, and touch each other gently or present a body part to initiate grooming.
+Threat gestures or expressions of frustration include head shaking, grinning, or opening the mouth with the palate and canines fully exposed.
+On the opposite end of the spectrum, lip-smacking is an expression of friendliness.

 Reproduction and Family